 Laori is a non-alcoholic Gin alternative from the heart of Berlin.
 They developed a new method to distill alcohol-free Gin that follows the example of French perfume distillation.

 It helps to imitate the fragrance of Gin and adds to the experience.
-Laori Juniper No 1 carries the aromas of seven botanicals: juniper, cardamom, coriander, angelica root, bergamot, rosemary, and lavender.
+Laori Juniper No 1 carries the aromas of bright citrus, warm spices, and herbs brought to the drink by the seven natural ingredients: juniper, cardamom, coriander, angelica root, bergamot, rosemary, and lavender.

 2 - Siegfried Wonderleaf